MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/fine-tuning-studio.md

 **<sup>*</sup>** Fine-tuning for this model is currently in public preview.

+Or you can fine tune a previously fine-tuned model, formatted as base-model.ft-{jobid}.

 Consult the [models page](../concepts/models.md#fine-tuning-models) to check which regions currently support fine-tuning.